Fred-Guo0422/mva-framework/README.md

 ### How do I get set up? ###

 #### Framework
-* Install the framework and its dependencies using G Package Manager (https://gpackage.io)
+* Install the framework and its dependencies as Git submodules.
+From the cmd line: <at app root dir> git submodule init --checkout

 #### Examples
-* The best example is currently available as an add-on G Package.
-Search GPM for "@cs/carwash".
+* The bitbucket mva-carwash example is out of date as of this writing (2023-01-30) because it depends on 2.0 (or earlier).
+Ask us to fix it, if you think it would be helpful.
-* Some older getting started examples are just waiting in their old bitbucket repo to be ported to GPM.
-(So bug me about it if you care)
+* Some simpler getting started examples are at https://bitbucket.org/composedsystems/mva-framework-examples/

 #### Dependencies
 We have had trouble recently with the LabVIEW linker getting tied up with the relative path change that occurs when installing multi-level package dependencies.
 We (and others) are working on solutions to this problem.
-In the meantime, if you install the framework and it is broken, try running *gpm relink* or *gpm recompile* on your project directory from a command window. (*relink* operates only on the gpm_packages folder, *recompile* operates on your whole project in a more intelligent way than a mass compile.)

-Dependencies that will be automatically installed by GPM:
+In the meantime, you can try mass compiling or manually resolving dependencies.
+If you get stuck on this, ask for help and we will try to provide it.

+Git submodule dependencies:
-* @cs/mva-core (core framework components for meditation and observation)
+* mva-core (core framework components for meditation and observation)
-* @cs/mva-viewable (extends core with views and view-model)
+* mva-viewable (extends core with views and view-model)
-* @cs/actor-framework-messages (used to implement framework messages)
+* composed-af-messages (used to implement framework messages)
-* @cs/event-logger (for framework debug event logging)
+* composed-event-logger (for framework debug event logging)
-* @cs/listbox (used by mediator bus monitor UI)
+* listbox-extensions (used by mediator bus monitor UI)
-* @cs/lookup-table (used multiple places)
+* composed-lookup-table (used multiple places)
-* @cs/transport (data transport abstraction used in mediation)
+* composed-transport (data transport abstraction used in mediation)
-* @cs/variant (used in mediation to format unique and human-readable data types)
+* variant-extensions (used in mediation to format unique and human-readable data types)

 ### Contribution guidelines ###
 * Please report issues, bugs, and suggestions using the linked issue tracker.